-The reckless behavior of big banks on Wall Street, credit card companies, mortgage lenders caused a financial crisis that cost Americans millions of lost jobs, billions in tax-payer funded bailouts and trillions of lost retirement savings.
+The greedy and reckless behavior of big banks on Wall Street, credit card companies, and mortgage lenders caused a financial crisis that cost Americans millions of lost jobs, billions in tax-payer funded bailouts and trillions of lost retirement savings.

-We need financial reform that will hold corporations, big banks and individuals accountable by reining in the greedy, reckless behavior on Wall Street, setting limits on pay for CEOs and executives whose companies receive government assistance, cracking down on the abuses and deceptive practices of credit card companies, increasing stability for small businesses and preventing predatory lenders and irresponsible borrowers from entering into loans they know cannot be paid back.
-Financial reform will close the loop holes that big banks on Wall Street have taken advantage of over the past two decades, and which economists say helped cause the financial crisis.
+It's outrageous that after taking hundreds of billions of our tax dollars in bailout money, the big banks are back to business as usual, taking billions in profits and spending hundreds of millions to pay lobbyists to fight against reforms that would protect us from their abuses in the future.
+We need financial reform that will hold corporations, big banks and individuals accountable, crack down on the greedy, reckless behavior on Wall Street, rein in excessive bonuses and pay for CEOs and executives, protect consumers from the exorbitant fees deceptive practices of credit card companies, increase stability for small businesses and prevent predatory lenders and borrowers from entering into loans they know cannot be paid back.
+Financial reform will help put an end to the Wall Street abuses that helped cause the financial crisis.

-By demanding accountability from those who helped cause the financial crisis, we can protect Americans who play by the rules, help small businesses, prevent future bailouts and job losses, and lay the foundation for a financial system that promotes stability and long-term economic growth, rather than greed and short term-profits.
+By demanding accountability from those who helped cause the financial crisis, we can make financial dealings safer and more transparent for the American consumers, investors, and small business people who play by the rules, help small businesses, prevent future bailouts and job losses.
+We can prevent future crises and bailouts, and lay the foundation for a financial system that promotes stability and long-term economic growth, rather than greed and short term-profits.

-Those who oppose this reform want to take us back to the failed [Bush] economic policies of the last 8 years.
+Those who oppose this reform are standing with Wall Street lobbyists who are trying to keep the system rigged so that it benefits them, not ordinary Americans, and trying to take us back to the failed [Bush]1 economic policies of the last decade.